justtcg/justtcg-js/README.md

   printing: string;
   /** The language of the card variant, if applicable. */
   language: string | null;
+  /** The TCGPlayer SKU of the specific variant, if available. */ tcgplayerSkuId?: string;
   /** The current price of the card variant in dollars. */
   price: number;
   /** The last time the price was updated, as an epoch timestamp in seconds. */